 The UM Counseling Center offers services designed to complement the University's academic mission by assisting students with their personal and educational development through a variety of psychological services.

 A UM Counseling Representative is available to meet with students, faculty, and staff free-of-charge on the Tupelo campus.
 Please contact UM-Tupelo Student Services Coordinator Gayle Wicker for times and locations.

 The University of Mississippi is committed to ensuring equal access to an education for enrolled or admitted students who have verified disabilities under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 (ADA).
 The Office of Student Disability Services (SDS) provides reasonable classroom accommodations to verified students with physical and nonphysical disorders.

 University policy calls for accommodations to be provided on an individual and flexible basis.
 It is the responsibility of students with disabilities to seek available assistance from the University by contacting SDS in a timely manner.

-Math tutoring for finance, statistics, and other courses that require a strong knowledge of mathematics is available at the UM-DeSoto campus.
-Please contact the UM-DeSoto office for math tutoring hours and locations: 662-342-4765.
+Math tutoring for finance, statistics, and other courses that require a strong knowledge of mathematics is available at the UM-Tupelo campus on specific days of the week.
+Please call the UM-Tupelo office at (662) 844-5622 for more information.

-Located on the 3rd floor of the DeSoto Center, the UM-DeSoto Writing Center is open to all UM students who need help with general writing skills as well as specific writing assignments.
+The UM-Tupelo Writing Center is open to all UM students who need help with general writing skills as well as specific writing assignments.
 The Center is staffed by experienced consultants who have been trained to help others with their writing.
-Please visit the UM-DeSoto Writing Center Web site located here: www.outreach.olemiss.edu/desoto/current/writingcenter.html .
+Please visit the UM-Tupelo Writing Center Web site located here: http://www.outreach.olemiss.edu/tupelo/writingcenter.html